DocWizard/sd-notes-tab/README.md

 Your notes are saved automatically as soon as the textbox loses focus.
 They are stored in the extension's main directory (typically ./extensions/sd-notes-tab/)

+# Disclaimer

+I am not a dev.
+This extension was written with the assistance of an LLM.
+If you have any ideas on how to improve it - let me know, and I'll do my best.
+Better yet, make a PR :)